nextstrain/nextclade/docs/user/nextclade-web/analysis-results-table.md

 ![Mutations tooltip](../assets/web_mut-tooltip.png)

+When a dataset has recombination detection enabled, putative recombinant regions are highlighted in the alignment/parent view and reported as an extra output column (number of regions, total length, longest region, coordinates).
+See [Recombination detection](../algorithm/08-recombination-detection.md).

 Some datasets, like SARS-CoV-2 and influenza have extra columns with additional information, e.g. gain/loss of glycosylation sites or immune escape score.
 For details, hover over the column header or consult the datasets' summary page (README).

 ### Alignment viewer